Jainism in Southeast Asia

-History

 There are references in Jain texts to various areas of Southeast Asia.
 During the reign of Samprati, Jain teachers were sent to various Southeast Asian countries.

 Prominent Jains (e.g., Jain monk Kshullaka Prayatna Sagar) from India have visited South East Asia for the purpose of representing Jainism, guiding the local Jain community and interacting with the members of other religious faiths, notably Buddhism.

 Regions

 Brunei

-There is no evidence of Jainism in Brunei.
+There is no presence of Jainism in Brunei.

 Burma (Myanmar)

 The Jain Agamas refer to Southeast Asia as Suvarnabhumi.
 Kalakacharya, a Jain monk, is said to have visited Burma.

-About 5000 Jain families lived in Burma before World War II.
+About 5,000 Jain families lived in Burma before World War II.
 Almost all of the families have now left.
 There are three or four Jain families and a Jain temple in Yangon.
 It was built with romanesque architecture and is located on 29th Street in Latha Township in Old Rangoon.
 The Yangon Heritage Trust has been lobbying to preserve this temple, along with other prominent landmarks of Old Rangoon.

 Cambodia

-There is no evidence of Jainism in Cambodia.
+There is no precense of Jainism in Cambodia.